Lindi Liao, Ph.D.

 Dr. Liao is the President & Chief Scientist of

 COMStar Computing Technology Institute.
-She also serves as PhD
+In recent years, she also

 Simon Y. Berkovich, Ph.D.

 Professor Emeritus, Department of Computer Science, George Washington Unversity